-From the direct trajectory of her first collection, Straight Ahead, Clare Shaw’s second collection Head On turns an unflinching gaze into startling new territories.
+From the direct trajectory of their first collection, Straight Ahead, Clare Shaw’s second collection Head On turns an unflinching gaze into startling new territories.
 Structured by interweaving themes of political and personal conflict, the book begins and ends with the recurrent necessity of speaking out.
 And this is a book which speaks in equal measures, in precise and uncompromising language, about love and tenderness; violence and brutality.

 ‘The energy and vivacity of Clare Shaw’s writing, its colloquial power, frame of reference and sheer sound is enough to mark her out as one of the most talented young poets to appear in recent years.
 Hers is a natural gift that speaks as it sings.
 It confronts the world with knowledge, pity, melancholy, affection and a kind of sympathetic fury, as if the world were shards and fragments that could be gathered into the ear and sung from the heart.
 And the remarkable thing is that she does gather it and sing it, that she imbues it with the passion owing to it’ – George Szirtes